 The SSS’s primary responsibility within the PIU comprises coordination and management of implementation of the procedures and management plans related to social risk management including labor and working conditions, stakeholder and community engagement, grievance mechanism, community health and safety, gender, social inclusion, sexual exploitation and abuse (SEA) and sexual harassment (SH) and any other social risks and impacts which may arise during project implementation.

-Specifically, the SSS will ensure that the Project is carried out in consistency with the Environmental and Social Standards of the WB and in accordance with environmental and social instruments (Stakeholder Engagement Plan (SEP), Environmental and Social Management Framework-ESMF, including labor management procedures (LMP), sub-project specific Environmental and Social Management Plans-ESMPs and/or Infection Control and Waste Management Plans – IC WMPs).
+Specifically, the SSS will ensure that the Project is carried out in consistency with the Environmental and Social Standards of the WB and in accordance with environmental and social instruments (Stakeholder Engagement Plan (SEP), Environmental and Social Management Framework-ESMF, including labor management procedures (LMP), sub-project specific Environmental and Social Management Plans-ESMPs and/or Infection Control and Waste Management Plans – IC WMPs, Environmental and Social Commitment Plan (ESCP)).

 SPECIFIC TASKS